 According to 2019-2023 5-year ACS estimates, disabled persons make up approximately 16.7% all persons in the City.
-Among this population, cognitive difficulty and ambulatory difficulty were the most common, accounting for a combined 48.8% of individuals who are disabled.
+Among the population of individuals living with a disability, cognitive difficulty and ambulatory difficulty were the most common, accounting for a combined 48.8% of individuals living with a disability.
 RHA owns and operates nine accessible public housing units.
 According to the City's Housing Element, persons with disabilities may require unique housing accommodations, such as wheelchair ramps, elevators, modified fixtures and appliances.
 Additionally, persons with disabilities who receive social security income as their primary source of income may have trouble paying for market-rate housing.

 Table 29: Disability Type

 Number Percent

 Hearing Difficulty 10,067 2.1%

 Vision Difficulty 7,699 1.6%

 Cognitive Difficulty 19,101 4.1%

 Ambulatory Difficulty 19,308 4.1%

 Self-Care Difficulty 7,760 1.7%

 Independent Living Difficulty 14,733 3.1%

 Total Living with a Disability 78,668 16.7%

-Data Source: 2023 5-Vear ACS